CONGRATULATIONS, YOU ARE ENGAGED!

 Photos from an engagement photo session

-This can also be a supplement to your wedding invitations so you will save money for design and printing.
-Most websites also have RVSP software, which is good if your venue changes ceremony time and so you don’t have to reprint your invitations.
+This can also supplement your wedding invitations, saving you money on design and printing.
+Most websites also have RVSP software, which is good if your venue changes ceremony time, so you don’t have to reprint your invitations.

 10. BOOK OTHER WEDDING VENDORS

 Once you lock in your venue and a photographer/videographer, you should also start thinking about your wedding dress.
-If you are opting for a custom-made dress, go shopping 9 to 12 months before your wedding.
+If you opt for a custom-made dress, go shopping 9 to 12 months before your wedding.
 Otherwise, plan your visit to a bridal store 6 to 8 months in advance.
-With choosing the style, it’s important how comfortable you feel in the dress and if you can move freely around.
+When choosing the style, it’s essential to know how comfortable you feel in the dress and if you can move freely.

-It’s a good idea to have a second pair of shoes for your bride & groom photos, which is comfortable (flat & light color).
-Most of the time, they are not visible under the dress anyway and you will appreciate it later in the evening on the dance floor as well.
+It’s a good idea to have a second pair of shoes for your bride & groom photos, which is comfortable (flat & light colour).
+Most of the time, they are not visible under the dress anyway, and you will also appreciate it later in the evening on the dance floor.

 Bridal magazines are a great source of inspiration.
 If there is anyone you like, jump on their website and Instagram.
 Make sure you have a trial.
-We have had a few brides complaining about their makeup being too dark, which is really not a good thing you want to solve on your day.
+We have had a few brides complaining about their makeup being too dark, which is not a good thing you want to solve on your day.
 Also, be very careful with a tan.
-It’s very difficult to correct orange skin tone in post-processing and cannot be done on 700 photos.
+It isn’t easy to correct orange skin tone in post-processing, and it cannot be done on 700 photos.

 Don’t choose a cake before you pick your wedding style.
-You should have your venue, dress and floral arrangements sorted out before you go to talk to your cake maker.
+Before talking to your cake maker, you should have your venue, dress and floral arrangements sorted out.
 Three tiers cake will serve 50 to 100 people.
 Enjoy tasting!

 It sets the vibe of your wedding.
 Ask yourself what type of music you like and what atmosphere you want to create.
-You can choose between a band, DJ or you can create own list.
+You can choose a band or DJ or build your playlist.

 For your morning preparation.
 It shouldn’t be further than 15 minutes from your venue.
-Some venues offer a wedding accommodation but that’s not always ideal.
+Some venues offer wedding accommodation, but that’s not always ideal.
 You should choose your accommodation based on the style of your wedding.
-If you have a beach wedding, look for a beach styled apartment.
+If you have a beach wedding, look for a beach-styled apartment.
 If you have a country wedding, look for a cabin.
-Generally, white walls and hardwood flooring work the best for photos.
-Also, how much light, room size and a number of people are super important as well!
+Generally, white walls and hardwood flooring work best for photos.
+Also, how much light, room size and the number of people are super important!

-If you are not getting ready at the venue, you will need to think about transportation.
-You can simply book Uber or arrive in style in a vintage vehicle, boat, motorcycle, helicopter, bus or VW Kombi.
+If you are not getting ready at the venue, you must consider transportation.
+You can book Uber or arrive in style in a vintage vehicle, boat, motorcycle, helicopter, bus or VW Kombi.